CGCL-codes/Auxo/README.md

 ## Other related work

 We also collect other related work of graph stream summarization strutures to compare and put their code in the "baseline" directory.

+## Evaluation Result

+Here, we show the result on data set Friendster.
+This is the friendship network of the online social site Friendster, where nodes represent users and a directed edge denotes that a user adds another user to his or her friend list.
+The dataset contains 68 million nodes and 2.6 billion edges.

 ## Publication